pieterhop/electron-tsadf/README.md

 ## Contact

-If you run into any problems, feel free to contact me any time at the contact details on my profile
+If you run into any problems, feel free to contact me any time.
+Please see the contact details on my profile.

 ## License